- When Can You Give Spinach to Infants?

 When Can You Give Spinach to Infants?

 This is a common question that most mothers have when they introduce their little ones to a new diet.
-In the case of spinach, you can actually give it to your little one after she completes 12 months of age.
+In the case of spinach, you can actually give it to your little one after eight-nine months of age.
+Start with a small volume and gradually increase.

 Nutritional Value of Spinach